 You will need to find a location, purchase equipment, set up vendors and get licenses and permits.
 But an existing restaurant already has this in place.

-- Buying an existing business takes less time and effort than starting a new one
+- Existing businesses take less time and effort than starting a new one

-- You may have staff in place and are already trained
+- You may have staff in place that are already trained

 - Existing sales record and you can evaluate your growth

 - A high volume customer base so you have less risk

 - If the seller is burned out, you can usually buy for less

 - You will need to find out why the seller is selling.
 This may be because of a bad lease, bad equipment, road work, incompetent staff, or inaccurate bookkeeping